stormpath/stormpath-sdk-ios/README.md

 }
 ```

+**Note: Logging in does not work in the iOS 10 simulator because of a simulator bug.
+However, logging in works on actual devices, or older simulators, like the iOS 9 simulator.
+To test your app, use the iOS 9 simulator, or run the code on a physical device.
+See this [Stack Overflow](http://stackoverflow.com/questions/38456471/secitemadd-always-returns-error-34018-in-xcode-8-beta-gm-in-ios-10-simulator) thread for more information on the simulator bug.**

 ## Logging in with Facebook or Google

 Stormpath also supports logging in with Facebook or Google.
 There are two flows for enabling this: